w0whitaker/wwdev/src/posts/epg-post.md

 ---
-title: 'ephemeral pattern generator'
+title: 'Manipulating the DOM with event listeners'
-excerpt: 'Working with event listeners in JavaScript to manipulate the DOM.'
+teaser: 'Working with event listeners in JavaScript to add and modify elements in the DOM.'
 ---

 <section>